dvk65/inland-flooding/README.md

 ```

 #### High-water levels
 [USGS National Water Information System](https://waterdata.usgs.gov/nwis) is another source for flood event data by extracting real-time gauge water levels above the moderate flood stage.
-While the primary dataset for flood events is the STN flood event data, this dataset is included to collect additional Sentinel-2 imagery during flood events.
-Also, the flood event observations from this dataset provide a means to cross-reference the STN flood event data, providing a more comprehensive analysis.

 In this project,  when the water level of a gauge is above the moderate flood stage, it's considered as a flood event observation.

 To collect and preprocess gauge water levels above the [moderate flood stage](https://www.weather.gov/aprfc/terminology#:~:text=Moderate%20Flooding), use the following command (estimated runtime: 30-40 minutes):
 ```
 make gauge
 ```

 ### Step 2: Analyze the collected flood event data
-An analysis and additional preprocessing steps are conducted on the high-water marks/levels to:
+An analysis is conducted on the high-water marks/levels to:
 - determine flood event dates from online flood event reports;
 - visualize the distribution of flood events using countplots and maps;
 - identify possible common flood events by comparing STN and gauge data.